eightyfive/eth-battleship/README.md

 ## TODO

-Unfortunately I did not have time to do the following:
+Unfortunately I did not have time to do the following, only UI stuff:

-- Implement the **UI** of the reveal phase (but "reveal" works in Tests !!)
+- Implement the **UI** for reveal phase (but "reveal" works in Tests !!)
-- Implement the "betting" part of the challenge
+- Implement the **UI** for betting (but "betting" works in Tests !!)